What’s a star worth?

 Looking for a budget weekend away, just for a change, or a luxury break for that special occasion?
-Then check out the price by star rating information shown here to see how to stretch your budget that little bit further.
-For instance, if value is more important than location, 5-star accommodations in many destinations off the beaten track can be booked for the same amount as lower star categories in more familiar locations.
+Then check out the price by star rating information shown here to see how to stretch your budget a little bit further.
+For instance, if value is more important than location, 5-star accommodations in many destinations off the beaten path can be booked for the same amount as lower star categories in more familiar locations.
 Want an upgrade?
 Moving up a star rating may not cost as much as you think.
 And alternatively, going down a star could save quite a bit in some cases, especially if the amenities provided by that extra star are not vital to your stay.

 Pro traveler tip: look for hotels with guest ratings much higher than their star ratings for superb value.

 An impressive $473 was the difference between the highest and lowest average price paid by U.S. travelers in 2017 for just 1 night in a 5-star property in a popular destination.

 Luxury-seekers found a 5-star stay in Anaheim was the highest 5-star average price among popular destinations, followed by Reykjavik and Cancun.
 The best value 5-star stay for U.S. travelers in 2017 was Istanbul, where one could stay 4 nights for the same price as 1 in Anaheim.

 The lowest priced 4-star destinations were an exact copy of the 5-star chart as Istanbul, Bangkok and Ho Chi Minh City kept their order in the Top 3.
 Overall there were 28 destinations where U.S. travelers could find 4-star accommodations for $150 or less per night.
 Savvy travelers would have found some places – such as Myrtle Beach – where they could upgrade to a 5-star stay for just $10.